Core Terms

 Exchange

-Exchange is the movement through which value is acknowledged, related, shared, or responded to.
+Exchange is the movement through which value is shared, responded to or made practically usable.

 Responsibility

-Responsibility within LPWS means the willingness to remain honest about what is real, what is being contributed, and what is not.
+Responsibility within LPWS means the willingness to remain honest about what is real, what is being contributed, what is being exchanged and what is not.

 Responsibility is not meant as burden for its own sake, but as a condition for clarity.